Staffbase/gha-workflows/README.md

 ```
 </details>

+## Limitations 🚧

+With the current implementation of the reusable workflows from GitHub, we have some usage limitations.

+- It isn't possible to [access environment variables][reusable-workflow-env] and [secrets][reusable-workflow-secrets], so it's necessary to pass them to the workflow.
+But we don't want to do it for all secrets.

 ## Release 🔖

-To create a new release just use [this page][2] and publish the draft release.
+To create a new release just use [this page][release-new] and publish the draft release.

 ## Contributing 👥